 The contact protocols to use for the alarm, such as

 A notification is sent via the specified contact protocol if notifications are enabled for the alarm, and when the alarm is triggered.

-A notification is not sent if a contact protocol is not specified, if the specified contact protocol is not configured in the AWS Region, or if notifications are not enabled for the alarm using the
+A notification is not sent if a contact protocol is not specified, if the specified contact protocol is not configured in the Amazon Web Services Region, or if notifications are not enabled for the alarm using the

-CreateContactMethodaction to configure a contact protocol in an AWS Region.
+CreateContactMethodaction to configure a contact protocol in an Amazon Web Services Region.

 "string" "string" ...
 Where valid values are: Email SMS

 The alarm states that trigger a notification.

 ALARM- The metric is outside of the defined threshold.